Statute of limitations: Prescription

 In civil law countries, almost all lawsuits must be brought within a legally-determined period at the end of which the right of action is extinguished.
 This is known as liberative or extinctive prescription.
 Under Italian and Romanian law, criminal trials must be ended within a time limit.

 In criminal cases, the public prosecutor must lay charges within a time limit which varies by jurisdiction and varies based on the nature of the charge, whose directives vary from country to country.
 Over the last decade of the 20th century, many United States jurisdictions significantly lengthened the statute of limitations for sex offenses, particularly against children, as a response to research and popular belief that a variety of causes can delay the recognition and reporting of crimes of this nature.

 Common triggers for suspending the prescription include a defendant's fugitive status or the commission of a new crime.
 In some jurisdictions, a criminal may be convicted in absentia.
 Prescription should not be confused with the need to prosecute within "a reasonable delay" as obligated by the European Court of Human Rights.

 Laws by region

 International crimes

 Under international law, genocide, crimes against humanity and war crimes are usually not subject to the statute of limitations as codified in a number of multilateral treaties.
 States ratifying the Convention on the Non-Applicability of Statutory Limitations to War Crimes and Crimes Against Humanity agree to disallow limitations claims for these crimes.
-In Article 29 of the Rome Statute of the International Criminal Court, genocide, crimes against humanity and war crimes "shall not be subject to any statute of limitations".
+According to Article 29 of the Rome Statute of the International Criminal Court, genocide, crimes against humanity and war crimes "shall not be subject to any statute of limitations".